Unwinnable FreeCell Games: The Truth Behind #11982

 FreeCell game #11982 is the best-known Unwinnable FreeCell game from old Microsoft Windows versions.
 About 99.999% of FreeCell games can be won with perfect moves.
 Most "impossible" stories come from player errors or old, weak computer checks, not true blocks.

-Playing FreeCell online may give you many different strategies to look at, but it still can’t help you win the game #11982.
+Playing FreeCell Online may give you many different strategies to look at, but it still can’t help you win the game #11982.

 FAQs